 The e-marketing code sets out rules and guidelines for businesses sending electronic messages, and outlines how they can meet the requirements of the Spam Act.

-For more detailed information on industry codes, visit The Spam Act and Codes of Practice section.
+For more detailed information about industry codes, visit the Spam Act and codes of practice section.